 What is Edge Analytics?

-Data analytics in the world of edge computing would be better known as edge analytics.
+Data analytics in the world of edge computing is better known as edge analytics.
 It collects and analyzes data from the first touchpoint itself rather than after being transferred to the cloud.
 So, data is accessed right at the device where information is first generated.

 Additionally, it allows the analysis to take place within the device where data generation takes place.
 In a way, the cloud is not part of the process at all, and embedded IoT devices can do all the work.
 Edge analytics is not here to replace data analytics in the cloud but rather supplement it.